 Hepatitis C often causes no noticeable symptoms, or only flu-like symptoms, so many people are unaware they're infected.

-Around 1 in 4 people will fight off the infection and be free of the virus.
-In the remaining cases, it'll stay in the body for many years.
+Some people will fight off the infection and be free of the virus.
+In other cases, it'll stay in the body for many years.

 This is known as chronic hepatitis C and can cause cirrhosis and liver failure.

-Chronic hepatitis C can be treated with very effective antiviral medications, but there's currently no vaccine available.
+Chronic hepatitis C can be treated with very effective antiviral medicines, but there's currently no vaccine available.